AriFordsham/GHCWiki/simd.md

 - alternatively we are dealing with object code for the function which follows a certain ABI

-Notice that not only do we need to be careful to call 'f' and 'g' using the right calling convention, but in the case of 'g', the function that we pass as its argument must also follow the calling convention that 'g' will call it with.
+Notice that not only do we need to be careful to call `f` and `g` using the right calling convention, but in the case of `g`, the function that we pass as its argument must also follow the calling convention that `g` will call it with.

-One idea is to take a worker/wrapper approach.
-We would split each function into a wrapper that uses some lowest common denominator calling convention and a worker that uses the best calling convention for the target sub-architecture.
-For example, the lowest common denominator calling convention might be to pass all vectors on the stack, while the worker convention would use SSE2 or AVX registers.
+Our solution is to take a worker/wrapper approach.
+We will split each function into a wrapper that uses a lowest common denominator calling convention and a worker that uses the best calling convention for the target sub-architecture.
+The simplest lowest common denominator calling convention is to pass all vectors on the stack, while the worker convention will use SSE2 or AVX registers.

-For App calling Lib.f we start with a call to the wrapper, this can be inlined to a call to the worker at which point we discover that the calling convention will use SSE2 registers.
-For App calling Lib.g with a locally defined 'h', we would pass the wrapper for 'h' to 'g' and since we assume we have no unfolding for 'g' then this is how it remains: at runtime 'g' will call 'h' through the wrapper for 'h' and so will use the lowest common denominator calling convention.
+For `App` calling `Lib.f` we start with a call to the wrapper, this can be inlined to a call to the worker at which point we discover that the calling convention will use SSE2 registers.
+For `App` calling `Lib.g` with a locally defined `h`, we would pass the wrapper for `h` to `g` and since we assume we have no unfolding for `g` then this is how it remains: at runtime `g` will call `h` through the wrapper for `h` and so will use the lowest common denominator calling convention.

-#### SSE2 code calling AVX code

 We might be concerned with the reverse situation where we have A and B, with A importing B: